triton-inference-server/model_analyzer/docs/cli.md

 any measurements not present in the checkpoint.

-Next, it sorts the models specified in the CLI or config YAML, using the objectives specified in the config YAML.
+Next, it sorts the models specified in the CLI or config YAML, using any objectives specified in the config YAML.
 Finally, it constructs summary PDFs using the top model configs for each model, as well as across models, if requested (See the [Reports](./report.md) section for more details).